-The 9 in 1 vaccine is an important one that covers parvovirus, distemper, etc harmful viruses which adversely affect the dog.
-In fact, the 9 in 1 even includes the Leptospira bacteria strains thus protecting your dog from harmful bacteria and viruses.
+The 9 in 1 vaccine is an important one that covers parvovirus, distemper, etc., harmful viruses which adversely affect the dog.
+In fact, the 9 in 1 even includes the Leptospira bacteria strains, thus protecting your dog from harmful bacteria and viruses.

 This vaccination is generally scheduled from 6th week to 8th-week post-birth and is followed by a booster dose for the same.

-Then followed by yearly vaccination for the same.
+They were then followed by yearly vaccination for the same.

 Protect your puppy

 Avoid taking your puppy to places where there might be fecal contamination by other dogs or unhygienic places.
-Dirty places and outdoor environments can harbor many bacteria and viruses which are a potential threat to your puppy’s life.
+Dirty places and outdoor environments can harbor many bacteria and viruses, which are a potential threat to your puppy’s life.

 As puppies are naturally inquisitive, they tend to explore their surroundings.
-You, as a vigilant pet parent have this duty towards your little friend by protecting and limiting your puppy’s exposure to such environments.
+You, as a vigilant pet parent, have this duty towards your little friend by protecting and limiting your puppy’s exposure to such environments.
 For the initial few weeks, it’s better to keep your puppies indoors until they are vaccinated or at least till the time they are checked by your Doctor.